Bohemian Chic Meets Luxury Living, Unveiling Serenity and Style in the Heart of the Hollywood Hills.

 The trackless electric trolley bus service that began operation in 1912 between the Laurel Canyon Pacific Electric Shuttle terminus at Sunset Boulevard and the top of Laurel Canyon was built by Charles Mann, a real estate developer, and Richard Shoemaker, an engineer.
 The Laurel Canyon Pacific Electric Shuttle was a one-way shuttle that ran from Sunset Boulevard at the base of Lookout Mountain Road to Gardner Junction on Sunset Boulevard and the Beverly Hills Pacific Electric Railway station (1451 N. Gardner St., West Hollywood, CA 90046), making stops along the way.

 The vehicle had two trolley poles, one for each of the vehicle’s two overhead wires: a positive overhead wire and a ground overhead wire.
 It was able to shift to either side of the road solely by drawing power from above.
-The trolley was originally a 1912 Oldsmobile with an electric motor and capacity of ten passengers.
-Around 1915, the overhead wires were pulled down and the service was supplanted by Stanley Steamers.
+The trolley was originally a 1912 Oldsmobile with an electric motor and a capacity of ten passengers.
+Around 1915, the overhead wires were pulled down, and the service was supplanted by Stanley Steamers.
 The trackless trolley ran up and down Laurel Canyon every half hour to Los Angeles until 1918.
 When Pacific Electric discontinued its streetcars between Gardner Junction and Laurel Canyon Boulevard, demand for the route fell short of sufficient patronage.

 The Lookout Mountain Inn, which is now a museum, was totally destroyed in a fire on October 26, 1918.
 At the summit of Lookout Mountain Avenue and Sunset Plaza Drive, the fire burned about 200 acres and completely destroyed the inn.